tapjs/tapjs/docs/src/content/tap-protocol/index.md

 3. An optional message, which may be prefixed by a `-` character.
 4. A directive, prefixed with a `#` character.
 (See below)

-After a test point, there can be some YAML diagnostics, and potentially also a buffered subtest.
+After a test point, there can be some YAML diagnostics.

 ```tap
 1..2